 To prepare graduates for employment, all degree and certificate students are offered an opportunity to participate in an employer-based internship or clinical experience program.
 This experience provides students with actual work assignments that are related to their field of study.
 An internship is a program requirement in several programs offered by the institution.
-In such cases, students will be required to take a restricted elective in lieu of the internship.
-Internships for credit earning programs occur within the geographic region served by the institution.
 The institution is not responsible for securing an internship site for any student who moves outside of the geographic region served by the institution while enrolled in a program of study.

-ACCREDITING BUREAU OF HEALTH EDUCATION SCHOOLS (ABHES) 2019-2020 OUTCOMES REPORT
+ACCREDITING BUREAU OF HEALTH EDUCATION SCHOOLS (ABHES) 2021-2022 OUTCOMES REPORT

-For the Period Beginning July 1, 2019 and Ending June 30, 2020
+For the Period Beginning July 1, 2021 and Ending June 30, 2022